Mental Health Support Teams

 What We Plan To Do In The Next 6 Months:

-- Continue to support MHST sites to share learning and good practice through the continuation of the MHST Development Forum.
+- Continue to support MHST sites to share learning and good practice through the continuation of the MHST Learning and Development Forum.

-- Provide support to new sites including the development of further good practice guides/’top tips’ and a resource library on our Future NHS page for professionals.
+- Provide support to new sites including the continued development of a resource library on our Future NHS page for professionals and regular support meetings.

-- Provide training opportunities to support continuous professional development (e.g. self harm awareness, cognitive behavioural therapy for obsessive compulsive disorder)
+- Provide training opportunities to support continuous professional development (e.g. Tourette's, Pathological Demand Avoidance (PDA), Dyslexia, Dyspraxia and Dyscalculia.

 Helpful Resources and Links

 National Guidance and Reports

 - Every Mind Matters – support and tips to improve mental wellbeing